material-components/material-components-ios/components/AppBar/README.md

 ### App Bar + UINavigationController

-When pushing view controllers that have App Bars onto UINavigationController you'll may notice that two navigation bars are visible: the stock UINavigationBar and the App Bar's bars.
-To avoid this, we recommend hiding the UINavigationController's `navigationBar` whenever you're presenting a view controller with an App Bar.
+When pushing view controllers that have App Bars onto UINavigationController you may notice that two navigation bars are visible: the stock UINavigationBar and the App Bar's navigation bar.
+We recommend hiding the UINavigationController's `navigationBar` whenever you're presenting a view controller with an App Bar.

-One way to do this is to add the following to the `viewWillAppear:` of any view controller that has an App Bar:
+One way to do this is to change the navigation bar visibility during either `viewWillAppear:` or `viewWillDisappear:`.
+This allows UINavigationController to animate the UINavigationBar in a predictable fashion during pushes and pops.

 <!--<div class="material-code-render" markdown="1">-->
 ### Objective-C